 If your agency looks at you blankly when you inquire about testing, actively think about walking away.
 I know for a fact if Audi hadn’t completed crash tests I’d be looking at another brand of vehicle.
 As a client, the last thing you want is your website being a car crash of bugs and poorly executed code.

-The business case for testing is obvious, while it may cost a little more to contract with a company who does test, the initial overhead means your staff will have less wasted time in doing their testing, and the releases should be cleaner.
+The business case for testing is obvious, while it may cost a little more to contract with a company who does test, the initial overhead means your staff will have less wasted time in doing their testing, the releases should be cleaner, and your customers engaging with your product rather than your helpline.

 The article was written by Ben Maffin & Rebecca Boardman.

-Rebecca Boardman – Having tested the impossible, Bec heads up the Reading Room test team, supporting internal and external stakeholders root out, report and then fix technical debt.
+Rebecca Boardman – Having tested the impossible, Bec headed up the Reading Room test team, supporting internal and external stakeholders root out, report and then fix technical debt.

 Dunning Kruger – https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect